cat-cfs/twobilliontoolkit/RippleUnzipple/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+[Click here to view the license file](../LICENSE) and review the terms and conditions of the MIT License.

 ## Contact